Dog Breeding

 Health testing is the cornerstone of responsible breeding.
 While it requires time, money, and patience (waiting until 24 months for OFA certification), the investment protects the puppies you produce and the families who adopt them.
 Understanding the difference between responsible and backyard breeding helps explain why these tests matter so much.
 By completing appropriate health testing and making informed breeding decisions, you contribute to the long-term health of your breed.
 For an in-depth technical resource, see our comprehensive health testing guide.

-This article was researched using information from the Orthopedic Foundation for Animals (OFA), American Kennel Club, Embark Veterinary, and American College of Veterinary Ophthalmologists.
+This article was researched using information from the Orthopedic Foundation for Animals (OFA), American Kennel Club, Embark Veterinary, the AKC Canine Health Foundation, and the American College of Veterinary Ophthalmologists.

 Find Your Perfect Breeding Match